All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the evidence on semaglutide for back pain.
 Learn how weight loss and anti-inflammatory effects from GLP-1 therapy may reduce spinal loading and chronic back pain in overweight patients.

-Semaglutide for back pain is not a direct pain treatment, but the connection is clear: excess body weight is one of the strongest modifiable risk factors for chronic low back pain, and semaglutide produces the kind of sustained, significant weight loss that can meaningfully reduce spinal loading, disc compression, and the systemic inflammation that amplifies pain signaling.
+Semaglutide for back pain isn't a direct pain treatment, but the connection is clear: excess body weight is one of the strongest modifiable risk factors for chronic low back pain, and semaglutide produces the kind of sustained, significant weight loss that can meaningfully reduce spinal loading, disc compression, and the systemic inflammation that amplifies pain signaling.
 For the millions of people whose back pain is worsened by excess weight, semaglutide offers a medically validated pathway to structural and inflammatory relief.

-Understanding Back Pain and Body Weight
+How Back Pain and Body Weight

 Chronic low back pain affects approximately 619 million people globally, making it the single leading cause of disability worldwide .
 While back pain has many causes, excess body weight is one of the most consistent and dose-dependent risk factors.